ovh/docs/pages/platform/ai-training/20_GENERAL_capabilities/guide.en-gb.md

 ## Storage

-There are two kind of storage within **AI Training**, a persistent one based on the OVHcloud Object Storage and a cache one for the job executions.
+There are two kinds of storage within **AI Training**, a persistent one based on the OVHcloud Object Storage and a cache, non-persistent for the job executions.

 There is no guarantee for the data stored in the cache storage (no